NithinStewardRaj/port-scanner-s-/README.md

 # port-scanner

-this is an simple portscanner using python it scabs all the ports way down from 1 to 65535 ports u can change it in the field provided
+This is an simple portscanner using python it scans all the ports way down from 1 to 65535 ports

+also, you can change it in the field provided according to your need

 for port in range(1, 65535):